Quipazine: Pharmacodynamics

 Quipazine is a serotonin 5-HT_{3} receptor agonist and to a lesser extent a serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptor agonist as well as serotonin reuptake inhibitor.
 It also shows affinity for serotonin 5-HT_{1} receptors, including the serotonin 5-HT_{1B} receptor and to a lesser extent the serotonin 5-HT_{1A} receptor.
 Activation of the serotonin 5-HT_{3} is implicated in inducing nausea and vomiting as well as anxiety, which has limited the potential clinical usefulness of quipazine.

 Quipazine produces a head-twitch response and other psychedelic-consistent effects in animal studies including in mice, rats, and monkeys.
 These effects appear to be mediated by activation of the serotonin 5-HT_{2A} receptor, as they are blocked by serotonin 5-HT_{2A} receptor antagonists like ketanserin.
 The head twitches induced by quipazine are potentiated by the monoamine oxidase inhibitor (MAOI) pargyline.
 Based on this, it has been suggested that quipazine may act as a serotonin releasing agent and that it may induce the head twitch response by a dual action of serotonin 5-HT_{2A} receptor agonism and induction of serotonin release.
+However, a study found that quipazine only weakly stimulated serotonin release.

 Besides the head-twitch response, quipazine fully substitutes for LSD and partially substitutes for mescaline in rodent drug discrimination tests.
 In addition, quipazine substitutes for DOM in rodents and monkeys and this is blocked by serotonin 5-HT_{2A} receptor antagonists like pizotyline and ketanserin.
 When quipazine is used as the training drug, LSD, mescaline, and psilocybin all fully substitute for quipazine.
 In monkeys, quipazine additionally produced LSD-like behavioral changes along with projectile vomiting.
 In contrast to primates, rodents generally lack an emetic response, and hence the nausea and vomiting that quipazine can induce may not be a limiting factor in this order of animals.
 Similarly to DOI, quipazine alters time perception in rodents.